breadcat/blog.minskio.co.uk/content/posts/oracle-alpine-linux-arm-server.md

 ```
 Reboot again, and you should be running the latest version.
 Feel free to add any additional pacakges using `apk --update add neofetch neovim` etc.

+## Fixing sda1

+The bootstrap script doesn't specify any mount options for `/dev/sda1` so every time you issue `mount -a` it will give an error as your dump value is parsed as options instead.
+This is really easily fixed by replacing the `/dev/sda1	/boot/efi	vfat	0	0` line with `/dev/sda1	/boot/efi	vfat	auto	0	0` in `/etc/fstab`.
+Now the error is gone.

 ## Shuffling Partitions

 As mentioned in the guide, Alpine is currently installed on the /old/ swap `/dev/sda2` partition.
 You can now delete your old Oracle partiton to regain some 40GB space.